TheBestTvarynka/tbt/content/posts/dataans-0.3/index.md

 I cannot rely on cookies themselves because I want to make requests from the app backend using the [`request`](https://docs.rs/reqwest/latest/reqwest/) HTTP client.

 Therefore, I need to extract the `CF_Authorization` token somehow and save it somewhere in the app backend.
-Additionally, Additionally, the app needs to ask the user password and passphrase.
+Additionally, the app needs to ask the user password and passphrase.
 I was thinking for some time about the easiest way to implement.
 I came up with the idea of sending the cookie token, password, and passphrase in one Tauri command to the app backend.

 When the user passes the Cloudflare, the web server responds with the [`authorize.html`](https://github.com/TheBestTvarynka/Dataans/blob/6c898a01afc0942cb94b5dbc822349d8afa924ee/crates/web-server/authorize.html) page.